Aram-Anderson/routing_playground/README.md

 ## Review

-Based on all of the above, write a quick summary of some basic rules for how routing works in Sinatra?
+Based on all of the above, write a quick summary of some basic rules for how routing works in Sinatra.